-The Company generates revenue ("transaction fees") primarily when diners place an order on the Waitr Platform or Bite Squad Platform.
+The Company generates revenue ("transaction fees") primarily when diners place an order on one of the Platforms.
+In the case of diner subscription fees, revenue is recognized when payment for the monthly subscription is received.
 Revenue consists of the following for the periods indicated (in thousands):